 It might seem like yet another obstacle to connect at a time when it feels as if the world is working entirely against just that, but Chan says these are circumstances you should be taking advantage of.
 “That intensity is what many people crave after the initial fire dims,” she says.
 “Slowing down at the beginning of a relationship and delaying physical intimacy can be one way of really drawing out that delicious part—focusing on the emotional, sexual, intellectual intimacy.”

-Here, 10 women on how they are navigating their relationships and the dating world during social distancing—for better or worse:
+Here, 10 women on how they are navigating their relationships and the dating world during social distancing—for better or worse.
+Plus, keep scrolling for 10 tips for staying safe—and still having fun—while dating during a pandemic.

 “It was our six-year anniversary and we couldn’t celebrate”